Cara culture

-The Cara culture flourished in coastal Ecuador, in what is now Manabí Province, in the first millennium CE.
+The Cara or Caranqui culture flourished in coastal Ecuador, in what is now Manabí Province, in the first millennium CE.

 History

-In the 10th century CE, they followed the Esmeraldas River up to the high Andean valley now developed as the city San Francisco de Quito.
-They defeated the local Quitu tribe and set up a kingdom.
-The combined Quitu-Cara culture was also known as the Shyris or Scyris civilization, or the Caranqui civilization, which thrived from 800 CE to the 1470s.
+In the 10th century AD, they followed the Esmeraldas River up to the high Andean valley of Caranqui.
+They were often at war with the neighboring Cayambi people.

-For more than four centuries under the kings, called shyris, of the Cara, the Kingdom of Quito dominated much of highlands of modern Ecuador.
-The Cara and their allies were narrowly defeated in the epic battles of Tiocajas and Tixán in 1462, by an army of 250,000 led by Túpac Inca, the son of the Emperor of the Inca.
-After several decades of consolidation, the Kingdom of Quito became integrated into the Incan Empire.
+The Caranqui and their allies were defeated in battle along with the Quitu, the Cañari, the Palta, and the other ethnic groups of the region by an army of Túpac Inca, the son of Pachacuti.
+They led a revolt against Huayna Capac along with the Cayambi.
+After the capture of their capital, they fled to a lake.
+The battle that followed was so brutal that the lake was renamed Yahuarcocha (blood lake).
+Huayna Cápac temporarily consolidated the region.

-In 1534 the Quitu-Cara culture were conquered by the Spanish.
+In 1534 the Caranqui culture were conquered by the Spanish.
 They became extinct as a tribe chiefly from exposure to new European infectious diseases, which took a heavy toll in fatalities.
-In addition, the Spanish conquerors married Quitu-Cara women.
+In addition, the Spanish conquerors married Cara women.
 Their descendants continued to intermarry, producing the mestizo population of the region who gradually became disconnected from their indigenous heritage.

-Historians Jacinto Jijón y Caamaño and Alfredo Pareja Diezcanseco contested the existence of such a Kingdom, and suggested that it was a legendary pre-Hispanic account.
-No archeological evidence of Quitu had been found.

-But in the early 21st century, there was a major find of sophisticated tombs, dating to 800 CE, in the Florida neighborhood of Quito.
+In the early 21st century, there was a major find of sophisticated tombs, dating to 800 CE, in the Florida neighborhood of Quito.
 They are 20 meters deep, and each holds the remains of a total of 10 individuals in three levels, accompanied by grave goods of textiles, carved pieces, and food and drink for the afterlife.
 The Museum of Florida opened in 2010 in the neighborhood to hold artifacts and interpretive material related to Quitu culture, including figures of a man and a woman dressed in traditional Quitu clothing.
+This however does not indicate a united political entity in the region and the site is considered a Quitu site.
+The local ceramics do not show unity among the different regions supposedly ruled by the shyris.

+Kingdom of Quito

+According to the Ecuadorian priest Juan de Velasco, they defeated the Quitu or Quilloces tribe, located in the valley of Quito, and set up a kingdom.
+The combined Quitu-Cara culture which was, according to de Velasco, known as the Shyris or Scyris civilization, would have thrived from 800 CE to the 1470s.
+De Velasco used as his source a lost work by Marcos de Niza, the existence of which has not been confirmed.
+According to the priest, more than four centuries under the kings, called shyris, of the Cara, the Kingdom of Quito dominated much of the highlands of modern Ecuador.

+Several historians such as Jacinto Jijón y Caamaño, Alfredo Pareja Diezcanseco, María Rostworowski, Raúl Porras Barrenechea, and Federico González Suárez have questioned the existence of such a Kingdom and suggested that it was a legendary pre-Hispanic account.
+No archeological evidence of the kingdom of Quito has been found.